Even Minor Auto Accidents Can Trigger The Requirement To File A California DMV Form SR-1

 Within 10 calendar days from an accident involving one or more motor vehicles, the California DMV requires that a Form SR-1 be completed and filed with them.
 This is true even if the accident happened on private property or on a private road.

 A Form SR-1 is required whenever you have been an auto accident where anyone has been injured or killed (even if the injuries are very minor), or someone's property has been damaged in an amount greater than $1,000.00:

-- Regardless of whether or not your driver's license and registration were up to date
+- Regardless of whether or not your driver's license and registration were up to date; and

 How Can I File An SR-1?

 You can pick one up by simply walking into a DMV branch.
-Or, here's a link to the form:
+Or, here's a link to a printable SR-1 form:

-Will Something Happen If I Don't File An SR-1?
+Will Something Happen To Me If I Don't File An SR-1?